Bell sorry for airing Reid feelings on social media

 "so you can love me or hate me, I'm gonna be fine regardless ...
 I'm just giving you a small version from my point of view on why I said what I said ..."

-Bell started last season with the Jets before landing in Kansas City.
+Bell started last season with the New York Jets before landing in Kansas City.
 With New York, he appeared in just two games, with 19 carries and 74 yards on the ground.